Megh-Dave/portfolio/README.md

 - E-Commerce Analytics and Optimization

 My approach combines strong analytical skills with a deep understanding of business needs, allowing me to bridge the gap between technical complexity and practical application.

+## Professional Background:
+With 4 years of experience in the field, I have worked on diverse projects across retail, wholesale, manufacturing, and e-commerce.
+My work has ranged from developing predictive models for customer behavior to implementing large-scale data processing pipelines.
+With a unique blend of technical expertise and entrepreneurial spirit, I've worked across various roles:
+- As a Data Analyst at America's SBDC, I led e-commerce platform development, increased sales by 30%, and implemented machine learning models to predict customer churn with 78% accuracy.
+- I co-founded Hanee Flow Solutions, scaling production to 10,000 units annually and increasing revenue by 35% through data-driven strategies.
+- At Hanee Sales Agencies, I conducted statistical analyses that led to a 25% year-over-year growth in annual revenue.

+## Technical Proficiencies:
+- Languages: Python, R, SQL
+- Tools & Frameworks: Scikit-learn, TensorFlow, Pandas, Spark
+- Visualization: Tableau, Matplotlib, Seaborn
+- Cloud Platforms: AWS, Google Cloud Platform

+I am constantly expanding my skillset and staying updated with the latest advancements in data science and machine learning.

+I am driven by the belief that data, when properly analyzed and interpreted, has the power to drive innovation and inform better decision-making across all sectors of business.

+## Education
+- **M.S. in Business Analytics**, California State University East Bay (May 2024)
+- **M.B.A. in Technology Management**, NMIMS University (May 2020)
+- **B.Tech. in Computer Science Engineering**, NMIMS University (May 2020)

+I'm passionate about leveraging Big Data, Machine Learning, and AI to solve complex business problems and drive innovation.
+I'm always eager to take on new challenges and contribute to data-driven decision-making processes.

+I believe in the power of data to transform businesses.
+My goal is to continue pushing the boundaries of what's possible with data analytics, creating solutions that have a real-world impact.